wordofwarning/wordofwarning.org/current/2014-hazard/index.md

 TO BE CONFIRMED

 To get a feel for Hazard see 2012's [programme](/archive/2012-hazard) + [image gallery](/galleries/2012-hazard).

+**[Interactions](http://www.interactionsperformance.wordpress.com)** will be in the city centre getting a feel for how people react when they happen upon the work, and writing about it on their blog in the following days; follow them [@UKinteractions](http://twitter.com/UKinteractions)

 ####Credits
 Produced by hÅb + The Larks in collaboration with the participating artists; supported by Royal Exchange Theatre; a greenroom legacy project.